mrbuche/chain_breaking_polymer_networks/README.md

 # Installation

-The package is on [PyPI](https://pypi.org/project/chain-breaking-polymer-networks/) and may be installed using `pip`:
+The package is on [PyPI](https://pypi.org/project/chain-breaking-polymer-networks/) and is installed using `pip`:

 	pip install chain_breaking_polymer_networks